Lesson 1.4: Disambiguating Parses

 true && false && false

-Priority blocks will not help us here: the problem comes between two parses
+Priority blocks will not help us here.
+We have two possible parses with a

 This is where the notion of associativity comes into play.
 Associativity applies the following additional rules to parses: